jakubBone/Swift-Code-Hub/README.md

    ```

 2. **Configure the Database**
     Set up a PostgreSQL database:
-   - Create a database named `swift_db`
+   - Create new data base
+   - Update gradle JOOQ configuration with your database credentials
-   - Update the database credentials in the `config.properties`
+   - Update `config.properties` file with your database credentials

 3. **Build the Project**
    Use Gradle to build the project and the shadow JAR.